Lekia16/alx-low_level_programming/README.md

-this is a repository on C programing language
+script that compiles a C file but does not link